Seby took one look at the dark green colour of the Amazon River, turned to Stefan and declared:

 - Sail on the river in a luxury boat

 Brand G is one of our favourite gay tour companies.
 If you're looking to combine adventure with luxury and make friends along the way, their gay tour to Peru is perfect for you.
-This gay trip taking place from April 5-17 includes a luxury Amazon river cruise AND the opportunity to visit Machu Picchu!
+Their gay trips usually take place in April.
+It includes a luxury Amazon river cruise AND the opportunity to visit Machu Picchu!

 You'll experience the best Peru has to offer over 13 days.
 You will explore Lima, go on a four-night Amazon cruise, visit the Sacred Valley, Machu Picchu and Cusco.